The Best Is Yet To Come

 water usage

-The Plan’s Water Needs Represent 1% of the Total Watershed.
+On Average, The Plan’s Water Needs Represent 1% of the Total Watershed.

 25,000